curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- Path functions: `ConfigPath()`,  `AGEBasicPath()`, `CabinetsDBPath()`, `CabinetsPath()` and `RootPath()`
 - New introspection function `type(var)`
 - Light configuration function: `GetLigths()`, `GetLightIntensity()`, `SetLightIntensity()` and `SetLightColor()`
+- Release candidate 4:
 	- Functions to change the volume of the sound globally: `AudioAmbienceGetVolume()`, `AudioGameGetVolume()`, `AudioAmbienceSetVolume()` and `AudioGameSetVolume()`.
 	- New AGEBasic functions to query files in the file system.
 To access the most common paths in the game (like the configuration path, cabinet's path, etc.) They are useful in AGEBasic programs.
 #### Bug fixes

 - `CabDBAssign()` function fails when the name of the cabinet is a number: ex: "1942".
+- Release candidate 4:
 	- The player couldn't walk close to a cabinet, the space occupied by the cabinet was miscalculated in the previous version.